 Coming in just under two hours, Indianapolis is the closest “big city” to C-U. The “big ticket” attractions are The Children’s Museum of Indianapolis and the Indianapolis Zoo.
 Think *all day* for a trip to either of these places.
-Indy is the perfect destination for a short road trip that you can combine with a hotel stay that will provide countless opportunities for things to do and eat.
+Indy is the perfect destination for a short overnight road trip that will provide countless opportunities for things to do and eat.

 Road trips 2-4 hours from Champaign-Urbana

 The variety of things to do in Chicago is truly endless.
 Walk around Navy Pier, play at Maggie Daley Park, stroll the free Lincoln Park Zoo and so much more.
 Or venture out to the suburbs and just spend a day shopping and eating.
 Parents, you can drop your kids ages 4-10 in a supervised play area at IKEA for an hour while you shop alone.
 Everyone will love it!
 Check out what we think are the best things to do in Chicago by clicking here.

 St. Louis is just the best when it comes to big city free activities!
 It’s hard to believe but the St. Louis Zoo is a free zoo, and as long as you’re willing to walk a short distance, you can park for free in the beautiful Forest Park area.
 Be prepared to spend an entire day at this large zoo.
 Another free family favorite is the St. Louis Science Center, which you won’t want to miss if you have dinosaur fans in your family.
 Regardless of whether you want to take the tram ride to the top of the Gateway Arch, you can check out the Museum at the Gateway Arch for free.
 Tickets are required for the tram ride and can be purchased online.
 And while not free, the City Museum is another popular choice.
 But be prepared — you may lose your children in its sea of climbing structures and slides.
 Read all about planning a family visit to St Louis.